Formidable (horse): 1978: three-year-old season

-Formidable sustained a pulled muscle in his hind quarters in the early part of 1978 and had not fully recovered when he ran unplaced behind Roland Gardens in the 2000 Guineas.
+Formidable sustained a pulled muscle in his hindquarters in the early part of 1978 and had not fully recovered when he ran unplaced behind Roland Gardens in the 2000 Guineas.
 He ran slightly better when matched against older horses in the Lockinge Stakes at Newbury, finishing fourth behind the four-year-old Don.
 In June he was moved up in distance to contest the 199th running of The Derby and ran well for a long way before fading in the final furlong and finishing unplaced behind Shirley Heights.
 He was brought back in distance for the St James's Palace Stakes at Royal Ascot later in the month and finished third behind Jaazeiro and Persian Bold.
 The Sussex Stakes at Goodwood in July saw a repeat of the Ascot placings, with Jaazeiro winning from Persian Bold with Formidable taking third place.
 The Waterford Crystal Mile over the same course and distance in August saw Formidable produce his best performance of the season.
 He tracked the early leader Captain James before going to the front a furlong out and, with the favourite Jaazeiro struggling in third, looked likely to win.
 In the closing stages however, Captain James rallied strongly, regained the advantage, and beat Formidable by a neck.
 On his only subsequent appearance that year, the colt was sent to France for the Prix du Moulin at Longchamp Racecourse on 24 September but made no impact, finishing ninth of ten behind Sanedtki.